 “I offered my services to the company to design an object that would not bear my signature, but which would be a kind of universal archetype of the ‘stove’ concept,” says Pablo.

-Curve, much appreciated by customers around Europe, was also the subject of a short work of video poetry in 2017 and of the MCZ advertising campaign in 2019, broadcast by RAI and France Télévision.
+Curve, much appreciated by customers around Europe, was also the subject of a short work of video poetry in 2017 and of the MCZ advertising TV campaign, broadcast by RAI and France Télévision since 2019.